cudeso/misp2sentinel/README.md

 misp_verifycert = False
 ```

-The dictionary `misp_event_filters` then defines which filters you want to pass on to MISP.
-This applies to both Graph API and Uploadd Indictors API.
+The dictionary `misp_event_filters` defines which filters you want to pass on to MISP.
+This applies to both Graph API and Upload Indictors API.
 The suggested settings are
 - `"published": 1`: Only include events that are published
 - `"tags": [ "workflow:state=\"complete\""]`: Only events with the workflow state 'complete'
 - `"enforceWarninglist": True`: Skip indicators that match an entry with a warninglist.
 This is highly recommended, but obviously also depends on if you have enable MISP warninglists.
 - `"includeEventTags": True`: Include the tags from events for additional context
 - `"publish_timestamp": "14d`: Include events published in the last 14 days

 There's one MISP filter commonly used that does not have an impact for this integration: **to_ids**.
-With MISP to_ids defines if an indicator is *actionable* or not.
+In MISP `to_ids` defines if an indicator is *actionable* or not.
 Unfortunately the REST API only supports the to_ids filter when querying for attributes.
 This integration queries for events.
 Does this mean that indicators with to_ids set to False are uploaded?
 No. In the Graph API version, only attributes with to_ids set to True are used.
 The Upload Indicators API relies on the MISP-STIX conversion of attributes (and objects).
 This conversion checks for the to_ids flag for indicators, the only exception being attributes part of an object (also see [#48](https://github.com/MISP/misp-stix/issues/48)).

 ```
 misp_event_filters = {